smart-scaffolding/swarm_construction/README.rst

     pip install -r requirements.txt

-After all of the dependencies have been installed, run the following command from the components/robot directory to get a robot up and running:
+After all of the dependencies have been installed, run the following command from the components/robot directory to get a robot up and running

 ::

     python main.py -i ROBOT_#

 where the -i command is used to specify the ID of the robot.
 Note that the id must be in the form ROBOT_.
 For